bschwyn/droptoken/README.md

 One possibility was to put the json data directly into MySQL, however if there were missing fields in the json data this could cause errors in queries.

 I think it is better to extract the desired fields from the json and do any transformation or cleaning of it before putting it into MySQL, though I would be interested in hearing the opinions of other engineers on this.

+### Future Work

+Errors:

+One of the things that I do not know much about best practices for, is what to do with errors, and the replacement of data w/ errors.
+Some of the game_ids in the droptoken dataset are strings of characters, rather than numbers.
+Given the data, it would be possible to write a function that figures out the correct game_id based off of it's relative numerical position compared to other data. (i.e. go back to the previous numbered gameid and increment it to get the right one).
+In this case it seems quite easy to find the correct data from the error-filled data.
+However, if, say, column_number was incorrect, it would be quite difficult to figure out.

+It seems likely that cleaning of the data would need to be handled on a case by case basis.
+It also needs to be decided whether to handle this before, during, or after the upload of the data, as the types in the database tables are set.

+Uploading data:

+In a working system, presumably the games are coming from somewhere and database updates need to occur.
+Perhaps we can talk about this!

+Tests:

+I would have liked to get a module working that mocked out database functions.
+Many of the tests that I did while creating the queries were 'order of magnitude / ballpark' tests.
+I would have liked to write these up.